zstenger93/scop/README.md

 ## UV Normalizing

-In case you don't have them, you need to calculate the uv normals yourself, or better say, you can try lmao
+In case you don't have them already ready in the .obj file, you need to calculate the uv normals yourself, or better say, you can try lmao

 ## Normals

-Normals are crucial for lighting calculations, contributing to the realism of the rendered scene.
+Normals are crucial for `lighting` calculations, contributing to the realism of the rendered scene.
 They define the direction a surface is facing, affecting how light interacts with the object.
 Proper implementation of normals is essential for accurate lighting and shading effects.

 ## Shaders

-Vertex and fragmentshader source file has been used here which are technically executables passed down to the shader, but they have slightly specific syntax for in and output.
+Vertex and fragmentshader source file has been used here which are technically executables passed down to the [shader](https://en.wikipedia.org/wiki/Shader), but they have slightly specific syntax for in and output.

 In short the vertex shader output will be your fragmentshader input, but you can pass down values to both from your code itself as well.